jamesjahraus/gis335-project/gis335_final_JamesJahraus.md

 ### Explore Sensor Data in GeoDa

+**Note:** the shapefile data is temperature, humidity, and pressure data from Chicago 2018-08-25 between 12:00 and 13:00.
+This means that because it is August in Chicago the temperature should be \~ 20 C and probably not below 0 C or above 40 C.

 Each node has a tsys01 (temperature only), htu21d (temperature and humidity), and bmp180 (temperature and pressure) sensor.
 We are only interested in temperature, yet investigating the data for each sensor